microsoft/intelligence-toolkit/app/workflows/generate_mock_data/README.md

-# Generate Record Data
+# Generate Mock Data

-The [`Generate Record Data`](https://github.com/microsoft/intelligence-toolkit/blob/main/app/workflows/generate_record_data/README.md) workflow generates mock data following a JSON schema defined by the user.
+The [`Generate Mock Data`](https://github.com/microsoft/intelligence-toolkit/blob/main/app/workflows/generate_mock_data/README.md) workflow generates (a) structured records and (b) synthetic text notes aligned with each record, each according to a JSON schema uploaded or defined by the user.

-Navigate to [example_outputs/generate_record_data](https://github.com/microsoft/intelligence-toolkit/tree/main/example_outputs/generate_record_data) (on GitHub) for examples.
+Navigate to [example_outputs/generate_mock_data](https://github.com/microsoft/intelligence-toolkit/tree/main/example_outputs/generate_mock_data) (on GitHub) for examples.

 ## How it works

 1. [**Input**] A JSON file containing the JSON schema with which to generate output records (optional).
 2. [**Process**] The user edits the uploaded JSON schema or creates one interactively.
-3. [**AI Calls**] The system uses generative AI to create a dataset of mock records following the data schema.
+3. [**AI Calls**] The system uses generative AI to create a dataset of mock records following the JSON schema.
-4. [**Output**] A JSON schema defining structured data records and a dataset of mock records following this data schema.
+4. [**Output**] A JSON schema defining structured data records and a dataset of mock records following this schema.

 ## Input requirements